zelenkastiot/rosalind_problems/README.md

 # Rosalind problems
 Repo for keeping track of different solutions for Rosalind problems.
-Updateing repo whenever I solve a new one.
+Updating repo whenever I solve a new one.

 Problem solutions are written in *Python* 🐍, some use the [**Biopython**](https://biopython.org/) package.